meonkeys/2019-rpi-talk/slides.md

 Mobile?
 Swipe or touch arrow controls in the lower right.

-SpeakerNote: I will be reading for those with vision impairment and for those watching the live stream.
-The deck is also online--check adammonsen.com for updates.
+SpeakerNote: I will be reading some key points those with vision impairment and for those watching the live stream.
+The deck is also online in rendered slides and plain text format--check adammonsen.com for updates.